|Nutritional Guidelines (per serving)|

-When you're ready for a tall, refreshing, and semi-tart drink, turn to the Greyhound.
-This popular cocktail takes just a couple of minutes to mix up.
-It's an ideal choice for brunch, happy hour, or anytime you want a quick, tasty drink.
+When you're ready for a tall, refreshing, and semi-tart drink, turn to the greyhound.
+This popular vodka cocktail takes just a couple of minutes to mix up.
+It's an ideal choice for brunch, happy hour, or anytime you want a quick, tasty mixed drink.

-The beauty of this mixed drink is in its simplicity.
-It requires just two ingredients and, much like the Screwdriver, the vodka adds very little flavor so you are basically drinking spiked juice.
-It's also a great drink for experimentation, so try the greyhound with infused vodkas for a fun twist.
-Strawberry, blood orange, and kiwi are all pleasant options.
+The beauty of the greyhound is in its simplicity.
+It requires just two ingredients and, much like the screwdriver, the vodka adds very little flavor so you're basically drinking spiked juice.
+It's also a great drink for experimentation, so try the greyhound with infused vodkas.
+Coconut, ginger, melon, pineapple, pomegranate, raspberry, and strawberry pair perfectly with grapefruit.